kdr-aus/ogma/docs/04 Common Commands.md

 > This pattern extends for other commands, a good example is the `sort-by` command.

-> Boolean logic such as AND and OR is done with a prefix `and` and `or` comand.
+> Boolean logic such as AND and OR is done with a prefix `and` and `or` command.
 Both are variadic
 > such that a logical expression can look like `\ 5 | or {= 3} {= 2} {= 5}`.

 ## Get